ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 **PHONE SCREEN![ref3]**

- e initial phone screen, like everything in the interview process, serves a dual function: it's an opportunity to learn more about the candidate, and it's the candidate s first interaction with (and evaluation of) a human at your company.
+The initial phone screen, like everything in the interview process, serves a dual function: it's an opportunity to learn more about the candidate, and it's the candidate s first interaction with (and evaluation of) a human at your company.

 Given that this is the first person the candidate will have an interaction with at your company, it's worth thinking carefully about who conducts the interview. e questions at this point should not be very technical in nature and so it's not necessary that the interview be conducted by a member of the technical team.
 Often it is done by HR or a dedicated recruiting team.